songster-sa/aws-sw-arch-associate-notes/vpc.md

     - ur can use IPs or GA'S DNS name
     - network zone - similar to AZ
     - listeners (port, protocol, client affinity), endpoint grps per region (traffic dial), endpoints (ALB, EC2 - can have weighted endpoints as well)
-- VPC private link - open up ur service (sitting in ur vpc) to 100s or other vpcs
+- VPC private link - VPC endpoint services
+    - open up ur service (sitting in ur vpc) to 100s or other vpcs
-    - one way - open to public via internet - bad for security
+    - one way - make service public via internet - bad for security
-    - 2nd way - peering - will have to set up 100 peering connections
+    - 2nd way - peering
+        - will have to set up 100 peering connections
+        - will open up whole VPC and not just that service
-    - private link : ur vpc -> NLB -> ENI -> customer vpc
+    - solution - private link : ur vpc -> NLB (in ur vpc) -> aws private link ->
+        - ENI (of ur cutomer vpc) -> customer vpc
+        - VP gateway
+        - DX gateway / DX
-- transit gateway
+- transit gateway = transitive peering
     - simplify n/w arch / topology
     - transitive peering - hub-and-spoke model
     - regional, or cross region, or cross aws accounts
     - use route tables to control
-    - works with DX , VPN connections
+    - works with DX , (site-to-site)VPN connections
     - only aws service that supports IP multicast
+    - ECMP routing strategy
+        - if using TG with S2S VPN, then u can set up multiple S2S connections between TG and Site
+        - hence increasing the throughput and bandwidth
+        - 1 tunnel = 2 conns = 1.25 Gbps
+        - ECMP = 2 tunnels = 4 conns = 2.5 Gbps
+        - additionally u can add more
 - VPN cloud Hub
-    - multiple sites with VPN among them and vpc connection via VP gateway
+    - if u have multiple sites with VPN among them already (may be having vpc connection via VP gateway or something else)
+    - cloud hub can give a secondary (or primary) way of connection as well
     - hub-and-spoke model
-    - operates over public internet but all traffic is encrypted
+    - As its VPN, it operates over public internet but all traffic is encrypted
 - network costs
     - cross AZ is charged - within AZ is free
     - private IP is cheaper than public IP (going out to public internet and then coming in)